TD22057/insteon-mqtt/docs/mqtt.md

 This function will perform the sync command on all devices.

 The command payload is as follows.
-Setting the dry-run flag to true will cause the changes to be made to the device, the default false will only report what would happen:
+Setting the dry_run flag to true will cause the changes to be made to the device, the default false will only report what would happen:

   ```
-  { "cmd" : "sync_all", ["dry-run" : true/false]}
+  { "cmd" : "sync_all", ["dry_run" : true/false]}
   ```

  This command can also be run from the command line: